Supergiovane/KNXUltimate/README.md

 knxUltimateClient.on(knx.KNXClient.KNXClientEvents.connected, info => {
     // The client is connected
     console.log("Connected.
 On Duty", info)

+    // Check wether knxUltimateClient is clear to send the next telegram.
+    // This should be called bevore any .write, .response, and .read request.
+    // If not clear to send, retry later because the knxUltimateClient is busy in sending another telegram. console.log("Clear to send: " + knxUltimateClient._getClearToSend())

+    // // Send a WRITE telegram to the KNX BUS
+    // // You need: group address, payload (true/false/or any message), datapoint as string let payload = true;
+    if (knxUltimateClient._getClearToSend()) knxUltimateClient.write("0/1/1", payload, "1.001");

+    // Send a color RED to an RGB datapoint payload = { red: 125, green: 0, blue: 0 };
+    if (knxUltimateClient._getClearToSend()) knxUltimateClient.write("0/1/2", payload, "232.600");

+    // // Send a READ request to the KNX BUS if (knxUltimateClient._getClearToSend()) knxUltimateClient.read("0/0/1");

+    // Send a RESPONSE telegram to the KNX BUS
+    // You need: group address, payload (true/false/or any message), datapoint as string payload = false;
+    if (knxUltimateClient._getClearToSend()) knxUltimateClient.respond("0/0/1", payload, "1.001");

 });
 knxUltimateClient.on(knx.KNXClient.KNXClientEvents.connecting, info => {
     // The client is setting up the connection